 On March 1, 2011, we entered into an administrative services agreement with RCap Securities, Inc., or RCap.
 We use RCap, a SEC registered broker-dealer and a wholly-owned subsidiary of Annaly, to clear trades for us and RCap is paid customary fees in return for such services.
 RCap may also provide brokerage services to us from time to time.
-The fees paid to RCap are less than \$1 million for the quarters ended March 31, 2015 and 2014.
+The fees paid to RCap are \$1 million for the quarters and six months ended June 30, 2015 and 2014.